cnrancher/autok3s/README.md

 English / [简体中文](docs/i18n/zh_cn/README.md)

-AutoK3s is a lightweight tool for quickly creating and managing k3s clusters on multiple cloud providers.
+[K3s](https://github.com/k3s-io/k3s) is a fully certified Kubernetes offering, it can replace the "full-fat" K8s in some cases.

-It can help users quickly complete the personalized configuration of the k3s cluster, while providing convenient kubectl access capabilities.
+AutoK3s is a lightweight tool for simplifying the cluster management of K3s, it can help you **Run K3s Everywhere**.

 <!-- toc -->